 Communities; Wikis, collaboration and documentation; Free Software; software packaging; QA and automated testing.

-Amateur drummer; basic notions of other percussion instruments, guitar and bass.
+Amateur drummer and songwriter; currently playing with two bands (jazz and rock); basic notions of other percussion instruments, guitar and bass.

 Expression with a mix of pictures and text.